flairNLP/flair/resources/docs/TUTORIAL_7_TRAINING_A_MODEL.md

 # 1. get the corpus
 corpus: Corpus = TREC_6()

-# 2. what tag do we want to predict?
+# 2. what label do we want to predict?
 label_type = 'question_class'

 # 3. create the label dictionary